 □ In the Middle South: plant collards, black-eyed peas, lettuce, parsley, chard, and Irish potatoes.

-□ When you are convinced the weather has turned warm for the season, plant summer crops: cucumbers, cantaloupes, corn, eggplant, okra, Southern peas, peppers, pumpkins, sweet potatoes, summer squash, tomatoes.
+□ When you are convinced the weather has turned warm for the season, plant summer crops: cucumbers, cantaloupes, corn, eggplant, okra, Southern peas, peppers, pumpkins, sweet potatoes, summer squash, and tomatoes.

-Southwest and California:
+Southwest and California

-□ In regions where the last frost occurs between April 1 and April 20, warm weather crops can be planted this month.
+□ In regions where the last frost occurs between April 1 and April 20, warm-weather crops can be planted this month.
 These crops can be started indoors for transplanting out at the end of the month, or wait and direct sow these three weeks after the last frost: bush and pole beans, lima beans, corn, Chinese and Armenian cucumbers, eggplant, okra, peppers, summer squash, and tomatoes.

 □ In regions where the last frost comes between April 10 and May 20: cool weather crops can be sown now: leafy greens and root crops, asparagus, parsley, and Chinese cabbage.
-Start warm weather crops inside early this month: cucumbers, peppers, tomatoes to be set out in late May and early June.
+Start warm weather crops inside early this month: cucumbers, peppers, and tomatoes to be set out in late May and early June.

 □ Toward the end of April almost all plants can be sown or set out.
 Early in the month, resist planting if the soil is still cold and wet.
 When the soil can be worked plant asparagus roots, beets, broccoli, carrots, cauliflower, celery, chard, lettuce, parsnips, peas, early potatoes, radishes, salsify, spinach, turnips, radishes, rhubarb.
 At the end of the month, start warm-weather crops indoors for transplanting out in May: beans, cucumbers, eggplant, peppers, tomatoes, and squash.